elsenormanzana/oralhistorylab-uprm/README.md

-# oralhistorylab-uprm
+<h1>Oral History Lab at UPRM | Documentation</h1>
-This is documentation for the Oral History Lab WordPress website at UPRM
+Welcome to the OHL WordPress documentation.
+In these documents there will be HTML, CSS, and JS explained with development updates in this repository.